ncatlab/nlab-content/pages/2/8/6/2/2682/content.md

 ## Flux compactifications

-One widely studied class of modli-stabilized solutions to the string-theory background equations is that of **[[flux compactifications]]**.
+One widely studied class of moduli-stabilized solutions to the string-theory background equations is that of **[[flux compactifications]]**.

 These are classical solutions to the corresponding [[supergravity]] theory that are of the form $M^4 \times CY$ with $CY$ some [[Calabi-Yau manifold]] of six real dimensions such that the [[RR-field]] in the solution has nontrivial values on $CY$.
 Its components are called the _[[fluxes]]_ .